Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Criterion of diagonalizability

 \section{Criterion of diagonalizability}

-We describe the criterion for determining whether given~$f$ is diagonalizable in three steps: detect nondegeneracy, compute center, detect diagonalizability, which are discussed in Subsections~\ref{sec:nondegeneracy},~\ref{sec:compute_center} and~\ref{sec:diagonal}, respectively.
-Each subsection consists of its formulation and computational complexity analysis.
-Two examples are given to show the process of the criterion in Subsection~\ref{sec:c_example}.
+The criterion for determining the diagonalizability of given~$f$ is described in three steps: detect nondegeneracy, compute center, detect diagonalizability.
+We provide their formulations and complexity analysis in Subsections~\ref{sec:nondegeneracy},~\ref{sec:compute_center} and~\ref{sec:diagonal}, respectively.
+It is shown that this criterion has polynomial runtime.
+In addition, two examples are given to demonstrate its procedure in Subsection~\ref{sec:c_example}.